pferrot/pferrot.github.io/_pages/index.md

 * junior java/j2ee engineer in a startup company
 * independent web developer

-You can find more details in [my LinkedIn profile](https://www.linkedin.com/in/patrice-ferrot-599743a).

 ## Current interests
 During my spare time, I learn about blockchain in general and [Ethereum](https://ethereum.org) in particular.
 I believe blockchain has the potential to lead to something much bigger than the current hype around cryptocurrencies.

-## Contact
-The best way to contact me is to send me a message on [LinkedIn](https://www.linkedin.com/in/patrice-ferrot-599743a) or [Twitter](https://twitter.com/patriceferrot).